silasg/DSx_Backflush/README.md

 ## Installation:

 1. save `DSx_backflush.dsx` file to skins/DSx/DSx_Plugins
-2. make sure, you have a Backflush.tcl profile (e.g. the one proposed [by Stéphane in Decent Diaspora customers forum](https://3.basecamp.com/3671212/buckets/7351439/messages/2940917783#__recording_2959508002)); file name matters, so make sure to spell it correctly
+2. make sure, you have a Backflush.tcl profile (e.g. the one proposed [by Stéphane in Decent Diaspora customers forum](https://3.basecamp.com/3671212/buckets/7351439/messages/2940917783#__recording_2959508002)); file name matters, so make sure to spell it correctly or make sure to set another file name using configuration (see below)
 3. restart DE1 app

 ## Usage: